ramonsuarez/ramonsuarez.github.io/content/post/fred-wilson-why-coworking-is-a-growing-trend.md

     - whycowork
 post_format: []
 ---
-<div class="posterous_bookmarklet_entry">> Union Square Ventures???
+> Union Square Ventures???
 Fred Wilson [has](http://www.avc.com/a_vc/2010/09/coworking-spaces.html) a brilliant explanation of why coworking is a growing trend:
 >
 > > ???The main benefits of this kind of setup are camaraderie (small startups can be lonely), knowledge sharing, high energy, culture, and cost sharing.
 I have heard so many stories of software developers walking to the other side of the office to talk to software developers working for another company to talk about a thorny tech issue.
 That same thing can happen in finance, legal, bus dev, marketing, product management, really all parts of the business.
 You can get some of the benefits of scale without being at scale.???

-<div class="posterous_quote_citation">via [thenextweb.com](http://thenextweb.com/us/2011/08/17/the-5-coolest-coworking-spaces-in-new-york-city/)</div>We haz traction!
+via [thenextweb.com](http://thenextweb.com/us/2011/08/17/the-5-coolest-coworking-spaces-in-new-york-city/)</div>We haz traction!
 Proof?
 Check out the members page of the [coolest coworking space in Brussels](http://coworking.betagroup.be).

 </div>